haipengno1/bw-key/README.md

 OPTIONS:
 -h, --host <host>    The URL of the Bitwarden server to use.
 Defaults to the official server at `https://xxx.bitwarden.com/` if unset.
+-m, --method <method>   Optional, The two factor method  to use as the account name when logging into the Bitwarden server,can be one of "auth,email,duo,yubikey,u2f"
 -n, --name <name>    The email address to use as the account name when logging into the Bitwarden server.
 Required.
 ```
 ## thanks to :